This blog post is for disabled young people in Victoria. It has useful resources and information about COVID-19.

 People who do not follow the rules can get a Money that you have to pay when you do something that is against the law.fine from Victoria Police.

-The number of coronavirus cases in Victoria is going down.
-This means there have been some changes to the rules we need to follow.
+There have been some new cases of COVID-19 in Victoria.
+That means that there have been some changes to the rules we need to follow.

-You can leave your house for any reason.
+- You can leave your home for any reason.

 You must wear a face mask when you are on public transport or in a taxi or Uber.
 The mask should cover your mouth and nose.